-When a patient has a certain symptom, what are the key facts in his or her entire medical record that will enable a physician to improve that patient’s outcome?
+When a patient has a symptom, what are the key facts in his or her entire medical record that enable a physician to improve that patient’s outcome?
 Since medical records can now encompass more than 20 years of unstructured and semi-structured data, including free text dictations and clinic notes, it is difficult to know what few top facts will make a difference in the patient’s care.

 To bring a technology solution to this emergency care challenge, Booz Allen coupled its deep data science background and natural language processing (NLP) experience with the subject matter experts at MI2.
 As Booz Allen worked on code and set up the API, MedStar clinician experts evaluated and added extra resources to help the algorithm learn the types of information that would be most relevant to a user.

 Together, the teams developed a technology called Dictation Lens, which automates the assessment of relevant facts in a patient’s complete medical history.
 With this technology in place, clinicians can quickly find the relevant signal in the noise in moments of urgent care.